forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security in Europe and the World

 #### Security Architecture
-Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and [NATO trust building](#nato-trust-building) for example extending partnership for peace like cooperations).
+Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs.
+For example:
+* Redesign the United Nations security system.
+* Strengthen the role of OSCE in Europe.
+* [NATO trust building](#nato-trust-building) for example by increased transparency, reducing offensive weapons and extending partnership for peace like cooperations.

 #### Arms Control and Disarmament
 ##### Demilitarized Zones
 Demilitarized or at least no offensive weapons
-* in striking distance of population centers. // Taken strictly this involves disarming strategic weapons.
+* In striking distance of population centers.
+  > Taken strictly this involves disarming strategic weapons.
-* alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as for the both countries strengthen their security is key.
+* Alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as for the both countries their security is key.

 ##### Control and Reduction of Offensive Weapons
-Increasing the Security by Limiting (Offensive) Military.
+Increasing the Security by Limiting (offensive) Military.

-> As discussed in the [Military chapter](military.md): Weapons suitable for offense are usually mobile and/or heavily armored/stealth and/or have a long range such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers), armored vehicles (including tanks and armored self propelled artillery) and long-range (combat)drones.
+> As discussed in the [Military chapter](military.md): Weapons preferably used in offense are usually mobile and/or heavily armored/stealth and/or have a long range.
+Examples are armored vehicles (including tanks and armored self propelled artillery), long-range (combat)drones, rockets (including hypersonic rockets) and airplanes (especially stealth airplanes and long-range bombers).

 ##### Limits on Exercises
 * Limits on the number of troupes in exercises.
-* Ban or at least limits for tests and exercises involving offensive military equipment. // for example by satellite surveillance (strongly armored equipment is usually visible) & automatic trigger of sanctions
+* Ban or at least limits for tests and exercises involving offensive military equipment. // for example by satellite surveillance (strongly armored equipment is usually visible) & automatic trigger of sanctions in case of violation

 ##### Nuclear Weapons Control and Reduction
 Reducing Nuclear Weapons and their storage sites in Europe and around the world.
 "A withdrawal of all US/NATO nuclear weapons from Europe would have a constructive impact on international disarmament." (<https://cnduk.org/resources/united-states-nuclear-weapons-europe/>, 7.10.)